-To assist graduate students, the Office of Career Planning offers services and programs including individual career counseling and assessment services; one-on-one résumé and cover letter reviews; workshops; a professional development seminar series; computerized guidance programs; employment fair postings; a job posting website; and internship counseling.
+To assist graduate students, the Office of Career Planning offers services and programs including individual career counseling and assessment services; one-on-one résumé and cover letter reviews; workshops; a professional development seminar series; online career guidance programs; employment fairs; a job posting website; and internship counseling.

-To accommodate the needs of graduate students, the office is open in the evenings by appointment, by calling (570) 208-5874 during normal business hours.
+To accommodate the needs of graduate students, the office is available by appointment, by calling (570) 208-5874 during normal business hours or emailing careerplanning@kings.edu.